Posted March 9, 2010

 Daniel O. Conkle, Professor of Law and Adjunct Professor of Religious Studies, Indiana University (from the July, 2009 issue of the Catholic Historical Review).

-Religious Liberty in America is available at numerous university libraries, and it may be purchased from the University of Massachusetts Press.
+Religious Liberty in America is available at libraries throughout the world, and it may be purchased from the University of Massachusetts Press.

 Read about the author here.